lukenoonen/PhysLine/README.md

 # PhysLine
-2D Rigidbody Physics Simulator
-Not currently working on it.
+2D Rigidbody Physics Simulator, not currently working on it.